intuvance/openmrs-module-expertsystem/README.md

 ## Deployment

-To deploy this module, you need to follow the setps below.
+To deploy this module, you need to follow the steps below;

 1. Compile the module first, type: